Phillip Wilcher: Early years

-It was through Vince Fronza in May of 1992, that Wilcher met and befriended Ruby Keeler, (August 25, 1909 – February 28, 1993) the American actress, dancer, and singer who was paired on-screen with Dick Powell in a string of successful early musicals at Warner Bros. particularly, 42nd Street, and was Al Jolson's wife.
+It was through Vince Fronza in May 1992, that Wilcher met and befriended Ruby Keeler, (August 25, 1909 – February 28, 1993) the American actress, dancer, and singer who was paired on-screen with Dick Powell in a string of successful early musicals at Warner Bros. particularly, 42nd Street, and was Al Jolson's wife.
 Less than a year later, when Ruby Keeler died, Wilcher was to publish his own obituary honouring her in a local newspaper - the Western Suburbs Courier.
 In a remembrance titled 'Memories are like Ruby's", Wilcher wrote: Last year, while performing in the United States for the Liberace Foundation for the Creative and Performing Arts, I had the pleasure of dining with the legendary Ruby Keeler who died last weekend.
 She was Al Jolson's wife and held her own exact and satellite place in the expanse of 20th century theatre and film.
 The only thing unknown to me was the woman herself.
 Unpretentiously elegant in her summer frock and hat, she looked up at me from her table with Picasso eyes and smiled.
 I sensed there was an innate and articulate goodness about her.
 Like gold-plate on silver, this alone is worth remembering, for this alone was Ruby Keeler.